 - High levels of positive assortative mating.

-In addition, the research showed that those carrying genetic variants linked to autism had slightly better test scores on average than those who did not carry the autism genes.
+In addition, the research showed that those carrying genetic variants linked to autism had, on average, slightly better test scores than those who did not carry the autism genes.
 Researchers suggest this is the reason that many autistic people—as well as neurotypicals that have autistic genes—have average to above-average intelligence.Autism IS linked to higher intelligence: People with genes related to the condition ‘scored better in mental ability tests’ | Daily Mail

 Autistic people also do better in Raven’s Matrices, a classic intelligence test in which subjects use analytical skills to complete an ongoing visual pattern.
 According to research by Isabelle Soulières et al. from 2009, autistics were on average:Enhanced visual processing contributes to matrix reasoning in autism (Soulières et al., 2009)